Updated: May 28, 2026

 Setting Up Your 3-Account System

-Setup takes about 2–3 hours of focused work upfront.
+Setup takes two to three hours of focused work upfront.
 That initial investment eliminates financial stress month after month.
-Here is exactly how to do it.

 How to Allocate Money Across the Three Accounts

 The 50/30/20 rule is a proven starting point — 50% to bills, 30% to spending, 20% to savings.
-It translates directly to the three-account structure and works well for middle-income households in moderate cost-of-living areas.
-But your actual allocation should reflect your real expenses, not an ideal ratio.
+It works well for middle-income households in moderate cost-of-living areas.
+Your actual allocation should reflect real expenses, not an ideal ratio.

 | Account | Starting % | What It Covers |